TsakirisDimitris/Compiler/README.md

 # Compiler
 # 🎯 GREEK++ Compiler

-A full pipeline compiler for the educational programming language **GREEK++**, developed as part of the "Compilers" course at [Your University].
+A full pipeline compiler for the educational programming language **GREEK++**, developed as part of the "Compilers" course at University of Ioannina.

 ## 📌 Overview